 Signs & Symbols - A collection of signs and symbols to help communicate how you would like people to interact.
 Includes sign for "social distancing" and for "vulnerable person".

 Employees with COVID-19 related concerns in the workplace can contact the Vermont Occupational Safety and Health Administration(link is external)(VOSHA).
-Employees can submit a safety complaint form on VOSHA’s website (link is external) or call toll free at 1-800-287-2765.
+Employees can submit a safety complaint form on VOSHA’s website (link is external)or call toll free at 1-800-287-2765.

 The Health Department cannot provide documentation for people to go to work or to stay home.
+A negative test should not be required to return to work.

 - Contact your health care provider to find out about getting tested.
 There are testing locations throughout Vermont.

-- Vermont Department of Labor (link is external) has unemployment information.
+- Vermont Department of Labor (link is external)has unemployment information.

 - Agency of Commerce and Community Development (link is external) has answers to questions regarding financial assistance (for example mortgage, utility bills, internet, and taxes) and housing (for example, paying rent, short-term housing and emergency housing).